Sectarianism

-Sectarianism is a debated concept.
-Some scholars and journalists define it as pre-existing fixed communal categories in society, and use it to explain political, cultural, or religious conflicts between groups.
+Sectarianism is a contested concept, understood by some scholars and journalists as the existence of pre-fixed communal categories that shape political, cultural, or religious conflicts between groups.
 Others conceive of sectarianism as a set of social practices where daily life is organized on the basis of communal norms and rules that individuals strategically use and transcend.
 This definition highlights the co-constitutive aspect of sectarianism and people's agency, as opposed to understanding sectarianism as being fixed and incompatible communal boundaries.

 While sectarianism is often labelled as religious or political, the reality of a sectarian situation is usually much more complex.
-In its most basic form, sectarianism has been defined as, 'the existence, within a locality, of two or more divided and actively competing communal identities, resulting in a strong sense of dualism which unremittingly transcends commonality, and is both culturally and physically manifest.'
+In its most basic form, sectarianism has been defined as 'the existence, within a locality, of two or more divided and actively competing communal identities, resulting in a strong sense of dualism which unremittingly transcends commonality, and is both culturally and physically manifest.'

 Definition

 The term "sectarianism" is defined in the Oxford English Dictionary as "excessive attachment to a particular sect or party, especially in religion".
 The phrase "sectarian conflict" usually refers to violent conflict along religious or political lines, such as the conflicts between Nationalists and Unionists in Northern Ireland (religious and class-divisions may play major roles as well).
 It may also refer to general philosophical, political disparity between different schools of thought, such as that between Shia and Sunni Muslims.
 Non-sectarians see free association and tolerance of different beliefs as the cornerstones to successful, peaceful human interaction.
 They adopt political and religious pluralism.